bartificer/programming-by-stealth/docs/authorguide.md

 ---
 ```

+**BART** - it would be helpful if all of the possible fields for the YAML front matter were in there.
+Series isn't represented here or in the table below.
+Series is especially tricky for me to get my head around so make sure implications are documented as you do with the others.
+With Series missing, it makes me wonder what else isn't here.
+The table is really good by the way!
+Does the _order_ matter?
+Do I have to know that instalment goes before creators for example? if I swap them does all heck break loose?

+**BART** - the title "YAML Front Matter" should be right before the text "instalments should start with", and the table should immediately follow the example.
+Only then should the heading and code snippet part be added and those bits need headings.

 Section headings within the instalment content are coded as second-level headings, i.e. `## Some Heading`.

 Code snippets should facilitate syntax highlighting by adding the language name after the opening three back-ticks as described in the Syntax Highlighting sub-section of the [Extended Syntax section of the Markdown docs](https://www.markdownguide.org/extended-syntax/).